yuhaoleeyh/stock-project/README.md

 ## Project title
-Prediction of stock prices using price deterministic approaches via LSTM models
+Analysis of Stock Price Predictions using LSTM

 ## Motivation
 I always wanted to properly delve into machine/deep learning models, and specifically apply it in an area that I am passionate in.
-Since I was also interested in stocks, I wanted to come up with a project which involved these 2 aspects.
+Since I was also interested in stocks and wanted to examine the relationships surrounding the various factors (including seasonality, Bollinger bands and price pressures), I wanted to come up with a project which involved these 2 aspects.

 ## Tech/framework used